DominikN/ESP32-web-template-sd/README.md

 GND		<-> GND
 ```

-Format SD card you are going to use and copy:
+Format SD card to FAT16/FAT32.

+Copy these files to a SD card just formated:
 - setting.js
 - index.htm
-files to the SD card.

 Modify settings.js file by providing your own WiFi network credentials and Husarnet credentials.